 Most folks know that chemotherapy drugs kill cancer cells AND healthy cells.

-Drugs that contain metals have been used since the 1970s to treat some types of cancer.
+Of course, drugs that contain metals have been used since the 1970s to treat some types of cancer.
 Most commonly this involves platinum compounds such as cisplatin and its derivatives.

 According to the National Institutes of Health (NIH), cisplatin (brand name Platinol®) is appropriate to treat various cancers including: